dacba/Stellaris-Signal-to-Noise-Ratio-Macro/README.md

 	* This macro was developed on Windows 7 for Windows 7 and has not been tested on other versions of ImageJ/Fiji, proceed with caution
 2. Incompatible ImageJ Version
 	* ImageJ version 1.49n is known to not work properly with this macro
-	* Results may not save correctly
+	* Results may not save correctly if using other versions
 3. Tolerances outside of recommended ranges
 	* One or more of your input settings were outside of the recommended ranges
 	* Refer to the recommended ranges in the window for help